PoslinskiNet/ember-testing-guide/README.md

 });
 ```

-As a good starting point, I recommend starting from the following article by **Jen Weber**: https://www.emberjs.com/blog/2018/06/17/ember-accessibility-and-a11y-tools.html
+As a good starting point, I recommend beginning with the following article by **Jen Weber**: https://www.emberjs.com/blog/2018/06/17/ember-accessibility-and-a11y-tools.html

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>